 A 6,000 gallon oil-water separation tank is proposed to be installed outside the northeast corner of the waste processing building.
 Although designed as a 6,000 gal tank, the high liquid sensor is set at 90 percent of this value so the tank will normally only store 5400 gal.
-The tank will be installed in a new 18-foot by 20-foot impermeable secondary containment area that will be designed to hold the contents of the tank plus the 25 year, 24 hr. rainfall event (available containment of 8,348 gal vs. required 8,132 gal for the required largest vessel plus rainfall).
+The tank will be installed in a new 18-foot by 20-foot impermeable secondary containment area that will be designed to hold the contents of the tank plus the 25 year, 24 hr. rainfall event -(available containment of 8.770 8,348 gal vs. required 8,132 gal for the required largest vessel plus rainfall).
 The tank will be used for the separation and temporary storage of oil, oily water, petroleum contact water, and nonhazardous liquid/solid/sludge transported to the facility.
 Separated oil will be transported offsite for treatment at a used oil processor/recycler.
 Water removed from the tank will either be managed onsite under the provisions of the facility solid waste permit, or transported offsite for proper treatment and disposal at a permitted wastewater treatment facility.
+More detail on the construction and operation of the oil/water separator are contained in Section 5.2.6 of Volume 3 of 3 (Solid Waste Permit Application).